-In its Citizens United decision, the Supreme Court struck down the BCRA prohibition against corporations from independently purchasing advertising to support or oppose the candidacy of federal candidates.
-It is too early to predict whether Congress will take action to try to nullify or mitigate the effects of that decision.
-In any event, if a corporation or union pays to air a spots that contains the positive appearance of a legally qualified candidate whose voice or image is identified or readily identifiable, then the spot is a "use" even if it is not controlled or otherwise authorized by the candidate or his/her campaign committee.
+In its Citizens United decision, the Supreme Court struck down the BCRA prohibition against corporations independently purchasing advertising to support or oppose the candidacy of federal candidates.
+If a corporation or union pays to air a spot that contains the positive appearance of a legally qualified candidate whose voice or image is identified or readily identifiable, then the spot is a "use" for purposes of triggering equal opportunities, even if it is not controlled or otherwise authorized by the candidate or his/her campaign committee.
 Such "use," however, does not give opponents "free" time, only the opportunity to purchase time on the same basis as the entity placing the ad.
-Also, even if there is not a "use" because the ad does not contain the voice or picture of a candidate in a positive light, the Zapple Doctrine, discussed above, may trigger quasi-equal opportunities to supporters or opponents of the candidate.